12 Morning Habits of Successful People (Research-Backed)

 This is the engine behind habit stacking: anchor new habits onto existing ones so the chain pulls itself.
 Shoes go by the door, so the walk happens.
 Water glass sits by the coffee maker, so hydration happens.
 Friction is the enemy.
 Design it out.

-Before the task list, before the email, before the Slack.
+Before the task list, before email, before Slack.
 Thirty seconds on the question: why does today matter?

 Supplements, vitamins, journaling prompt, workout clothes, lunch packed.
 All of it handled in one compressed window so the rest of the day has room for actual thinking.
-The successful people you admire are not doing more.
+Successful people are not doing more.
 They are doing their boring stuff faster.

 Every great morning routine has a finish line.
 When you cross it, the routine is over and real work begins.
 Without a hard stop, "morning routine" becomes "procrastination in a tracksuit."